Market jitters return after Barcelona attack

-News of a terrorist attack in Barcelona that left more than a dozen dead sent the market tumbling Thursday.
+News of a terrorist attack in Barcelona that left at least a dozen people dead sent the market tumbling Thursday.

-The Dow fell more than 250 points, about a 1.2% drop.
+The Dow fell more than 274 points, about a 1.2% drop.
 All 30 of the stocks in the index were in the red.
+It was the biggest decline for the Dow since May, when it plunged more than 370 points.

 Stocks were already having a bad day because of lingering concerns over President Trump's rift with business leaders.

 Uninspiring earnings and outlooks from Dow components Walmart (WMT)and Cisco (CSCO, Tech30) didn't help matters.
-But the market hit it's lowest spot of the day after the reports of the attack in Spain.
+But the market hit its lowest spot of the day after the reports of the attack in Spain.

-The VIX (VIX), an index that measures volatility, surged nearly 25%.
+The VIX (VIX), an index that measures volatility, surged more than 30%.
 CNNMoney's Fear & Greed market sentiment index includes the VIX, and it fell into "extreme fear" among investors.

 Go to CNN for more coverage of the attack in Barcelona

-Airline stocks were among the bigger losers Thursday, with American, Alaska Air and Delta all among the 10 worst performers in the S&P 500.
+Airline stocks were among the bigger losers Thursday, with American (AAL), Alaska Air (ALK) and Delta (DAL) among the 10 worst performers in the S&P 500.

 The big carriers tend to get hit when people worry about terrorism and the possible impact on global travel.

 Gold prices rallied though.
-The yellow metal often spikes in times of geopolitical turmoil because it is viewed as a classic flight to safety investment.
+The metal often spikes in times of geopolitical turmoil because it is viewed as a classic flight to safety investment.

 Still, it's also important to note that the stock market remains near record highs despite the recent selloff.
 The Dow is up more than 10% this year while the Nasdaq has gained 16%.